 The best cancer-fighting veggies: Not all vegetables are created equal.
-Some veggies are much better than others at lowering your risk of diseases associated with aging; like cancer, according to a recent study in Food Chemistry.
+Some veggies are much better than others at lowering your risk of diseases associated with aging; like cancer.

 Researchers say that antioxidant compounds in dark green vegetables like spinach and "fragrant" vegetables like onions and garlic have been shown to inhibit the growth of tumor cells.